Skip to main content

 We believe in transparent reviews.
 Here's what OpenAI Responses API doesn't handle well:

-• ⚠OpenAI-only — no model portability; switching to Anthropic or Google requires rewriting all tool orchestration code and adapting to different tool paradigms
+• ⚠OpenAI-only — no model portability; switching to Anthropic or Google requires rewriting tool orchestration code or adding an abstraction layer.

-• ⚠File search vector storage costs ($0.10/GB/day) accumulate for large document collections and require active management to control costs
+• ⚠File search storage costs can accumulate, so large document collections require active retention policies.

 Pros & Cons